|Value (USD)||Volume (shares)||No. of trades|

 Board Committees play an important role in the governance process and assist the Board in discharging its duties.

-The NASDAQ Dubai Board maintains three Committees which manage specific aspects of the Company’s affairs.
+The standing Committees of the Board include: the Audit and Risk Management Committee, the Market Oversight Committee and the Nomination and Remuneration Committee.
+The Chair of each Committee reports to the Board on actions taken at each meeting.
+Each Committee has the authority to retain independent advisers.
 Each Committee has its own Charter, providing written terms of reference that define its authorities, duties and membership.
 In line with good practice, membership of the Committees is entirely non-executive and the majority are independent Directors.

 The Audit and Risk Management Committee is chaired by Jamal Nasser Lootah.
 The other members are Abdul Wahed Al Fahim and George Möller.
 The company secretary acts as secretary to the Committee.
 The Committee is responsible for the independent and objective oversight of internal control and risk management, internal compliance, governance issues, financial reporting, external and internal auditors and financial controls.

-During the year, the Committee met on 5 occasions.
+During the year, the Committee met on 4 occasions.
 The Committee reviewed the annual budget, regular finance reports and the annual financial statements.
 The Committee recommended the annual budget and the annual financial statements to the Board for approval.
-In January 2015, the Committee met with the independent auditors, PricewaterhouseCoopers, to consider the results of the annual audit and to review the annual financial statements.
+The Committee meets with the independent auditors, PricewaterhouseCoopers, to consider the results of the annual audit and to review the annual financial statements.

 The Committee received the risk management reports from the Head of Market Operations and Risk and reviewed and approved the Money Laundering Reporting Officer’s annual report.
-The Committee reviewed and recommended for Board approval the update to the Chinese Walls Policy.
+The Committee reviewed and approved the procedure for setting margin rates for equity futures.
+The Committee reviewed and recommended for Board approval the update to the Risk Management Policy and Record Retention Policy.

 The Internal Audit function, which is provided by Dubai Financial Market, met regularly with the Committee which received the Annual Internal Audit Plan, progress on Internal Audit together with the Internal Audit reports following the completion of each audit.

 The Market Oversight Committee is chaired by George Möller.
 The other members are Abdul Wahed Al Fahim and Edward Knight.
 The company secretary acts as secretary to the Committee.
-The Committee is responsible for the independent oversight of Market Regulation which includes Issuer Surveillance, Member Compliance and Market Surveillance functions.
-It also supervises the regulatory functions carried out by other areas of NASDAQ Dubai, including the application of the exchange’s Rules, Members' conduct of business and the clearing and settlement function.
+The Committee is responsible for the independent oversight of Market Regulation which includes Issuer Surveillance, Anti Money Laundering & Compliance and Market Surveillance functions.
+It also supervises the regulatory functions carried out by other areas of Nasdaq Dubai, including the application of the exchange’s Rules, Members' conduct of business and the clearing and settlement function.

 The Nomination and Remuneration Committee is chaired by Rashid Al Shamsi.
 The other members are Abdul Wahed Al Fahim and Jamal Nasser Lootah.
 The company secretary acts as secretary to the Committee.
 The Committee is responsible for new appointments to the Board, succession planning for the Board and executive management, and reviewing the independence of Directors.
 It is also responsible for recommending Non-Executive Directors remuneration for Board approval, approving performance measures and target setting for the Chief Executive, service agreements for Non-Executive Directors and broad policies and programs for employee benefits.

-During the year, the Committee met on 5 occasions.
-The Committee reviewed and recommended for Board approval amendments to the Human Capital Policy.
-It reviewed the Human Capital annual budget and set the targets and objectives for the Chief Executive.
+During the year, the Committee met on 4 occasions.
+The Committee reviewed and recommended for Board approval amendments to the Human Capital Policy and program for employee benefits.
+It reviewed Director Independence, the Human Capital annual budget and set the targets and objectives for the Chief Executive.
 The Committee received regular reports from Human Capital on key matters.

 Internal control aims to ensure that processes are in place to achieve a company’s business objectives.
 Internal audit provides assurances that these processes and controls are effective and being complied with.
 Through risk management, the company is able to identify, understand and manage risks to the business by reducing the probability that those corporate objectives are jeopardised by unforeseen events.